 Indulging in such thoughts will only waste your time and lengthen your suffering.
 So, it is absolutely imperative that when you use opposite action, you do so wholeheartedly with complete commitment behaviorally and psychologically if you hope to obtain any worthwhile benefits from it.

-The DBT skill of coping ahead is one of the most useful skills in this article.
+The dialectical behavior therapy skill of coping ahead is one of the most useful skills in this article.
 I, myself, have used it on several occasions and can attest to how useful it is at helping to soothe the mental anguish associated with obsessively worrying over an upcoming event.
-Just as the name implies, coping ahead allows you to be better prepared for an anxiety provoking situation, such as when you inevitably face your phobias head on.
+Just as the name implies, coping ahead allows you to be better prepared for an anxiety provoking situation, such as when or if you face your fears head on.

 With the first step, you will want to describe in detail the situation that you are fearful of.
 It’s essential that you remain objective with your description as subjective biases will only build a wall between you and your ability to cope effectively.
 All you need to do here is just describe the situation, the people who will be there, the location it will take place at, and any other pertinent information.
 Besides describing the event itself and presumably everything it will entail; you should also name the emotions and actions that are likely to interfere with your ability to cope.

-In the second step, you will need to decide which coping mechanism you will use throughout the situation.
+In the second step of this dialectical behavior therapy skill, you will need to decide which coping mechanism you will use throughout the situation.
 This can be mindfulness meditation, radical acceptance, or any other coping skill with which you find to be useful.

-When deciding which technique you’re going to use, it is very important to be specific by writing out in detail how you will actually go about using your chosen skill to help you successfully cope with your emotions and action urges.
-The more detailed you can be about exactly how you’re going to cope, the better prepared you will be when the time comes for you to actually use these skills in real time.
+When deciding which dialectical behavior therapy technique you’re going to use, it is very important to be specific by writing out in detail how you will actually go about using your chosen skill to help you successfully cope with your emotions and action urges.
+The more detailed you can be about exactly how you’re going to cope, the better prepared you will be when the time comes for you to actually use these dialectical behavior therapy skills in real time.

 Step three may be the most challenging of the five steps as it requires you to momentarily suspend what you know to be true and to pretend that you are actually in the anxiety provoking situation you fear.